Graduate Diploma in Legal Practice

 - 30 days (225 hours) of legal practice placement.

-The program is a 24 unit program with 'Foundations of GDLP' the prerequisite course for all other courses.
+The program is a 24 unit program.
 Traditionally the GDLP has been designed to be undertaken over a 6-12 month period.
 There is also an option for students to undertake the GDLP (unit delivery only) in 20 weeks via fast-tracking.

 Academic Program Rules